|Last Updated: December 22, 2019|

 |Sadly, the Fisher-Price Collectors Club is at a point in time where many

 of our beloved original and longtime members have passed away.
 This page is dedicated to

 some of these wonderful people who will always be with us in our memories and hearts.

 Here on this page, we will keep their memory alive.

 |On this page, we will always remember Deanna Korth, Richard Baughman, Sandy Rose,

-Diane Minton, and Stirling Muck.
+Diane Minton, Stirling Muck, and Donna Devaney.
 Below are some kind words written about some of these wonderful people.

 I'd like the memory of me to be a happy one